 The Adoption Tax Credit was made permanent in 2013, but is no longer refundable, which means that you have to earn enough to actually owe federal taxes in order to benefit from the Adoption Tax Credit.
 However, you can carry over the credit for five years, which gives you a total of six years to use the credit.

-The maximum adoption credit is $13,810 (in 2018) per child.
+The Adoption Tax Credit for 2019 is $14,080 per child.
 It will not cover self-employment tax, early pension distribution penalty, or first-time homebuyer payback.

 Creating a Family has a wide variety of helpful resources for the adoption tax credit at our Adoption Tax Credit Headquarters.